WHAT DID THE BALFOUR DECLARATION

 which had inspired the Jewish mind for so many long centuries, seemed about to

 be realized.
-They believed Britain 's word implicitly.
-But
+They believed Britain

 The 39th Royal Fusiliers arrived in Palestine in the summer of 1918 where they joined British soldiers already fighting north of Jaffa.
 In September, they participated in the Battle of Megiddo, and it was during that month they were tasked with fording the Jordan River, along with the 38th, in one of the final battles on the Ottoman Front.
 After that, some Jewish Legionnaires served as guards of enemy combatants until the fighting in Palestine was finally over.